SAP/odata-vocabularies/vocabularies/AI.md

-Entity types for which AI-based recommendations are available have an additional property `SAP__Recommendations` of complex type that contains
-- the same properties as the key of the entity type
-- structural properties corresponding to non-key structural properties of the entity type for which recommendations are available.
+Entity types for which AI-based recommendations are available have an additional property `SAP__Recommendations` of complex type that contains structural properties corresponding to non-key structural properties of the entity type for which recommendations are available.
 The type of such a property is a collection of a specialization of [`PropertyRecommendationType`](#PropertyRecommendationType)

 Clients retrieve the recommendations with a GET request that includes `SAP__Recommendations` in a `$select` clause.
 The recommendations SHOULD be computed asynchronously, see [this diagram](../docs/recommendations.md).